redis/redis-doc/topics/replication.md

 Replication
 ===

-At the base of Redis replication (excluding the high availability features provided as an additional layer by Redis Cluster or Redis Sentinel) there is a very simple to use and configure *leader follower* (master-slave) replication: it allows replica Redis instances to be exact copies of master instances.
+At the base of Redis replication (excluding the high availability features provided as an additional layer by Redis Cluster or Redis Sentinel) there is a very simple to use and configure *leader follower* (master-replica) replication: it allows replica Redis instances to be exact copies of master instances.
 The replica will automatically reconnect to the master every time the link breaks, and will attempt to be an exact copy of it *regardless* of what happens to the master.

 This system works using three main mechanisms: